-When you graduate from the medical assistant program at MTI College, you will have the background needed for an entry-level position with many possibilities.
+When you graduate from the medical assistant program at Campus, you will have the background needed for an entry-level position with many possibilities.
 You will work with doctors, helping to perform a variety of administrative and clinical duties in a career that is increasingly in demand.

 Who are the certifying bodies for medical assistants?

 At the state level, certification standards vary state by state.
 Because of this, national certification is important.
 Certification shows potential employers that a prospective medical assistant has reached a certain level of competency.

 There are a handful of entities that offer certification.
 The National Commission for Certifying Agencies, part of the Institute for Credentialing Excellence, accredits five certifications for medical assistants:

 - Certified Medical Assistant (CMA) from the American Association of Medical Assistants

 - Registered Medical Assistant (RMA) from American Medical Technologists

 - National Certified Medical Assistant (NCMA) from the National Center for Competency Testing